MeticulousChaos84/MiniMatrix/Research/GaleCharacterAnalysis/PSYCHOLOGICAL_PROFILE.md

 ### Grooming and Isolation

-The relationship likely began when Gale was around 17 (he's now in his early 30s).
+The relationship likely began when Gale was in his early 20s.
 The analysis notes:

 > "It is a common tactic of abusers to isolate their victims from any outside influences so they can exert full control over them.
 And up to meeting Tav... every single soul he was close to was inevitably tied to Mystra in one way or another."